ashyamal/COMPASS/README.md

 ```

 #### Adding Compass to Your Environment
-Before importing compass, add it to your Python path:
+Before importing COMPASS, add it to your Python path:
 ```python
 import sys
 sys.path.insert(0, 'your_path/COMPASS')
 ```

-#### Importing Compass
+#### Importing COMPASS
-Now, you can import compass and its key components:
+Now, you can import COMPASS and its key components:
 ```python
 import compass
 from compass import PreTrainer, FineTuner, loadcompass